 - Make short teeth appear longer

-Moreover, tooth bonding can change the shape and size of teeth.
-The resin material is pliable before it cures on the tooth.
-Discolored teeth can appear whiter with tooth bonding because we color-match the composite resin to teeth.
 You can call our Charlotte, NC dental office at 704-486-8911 if you want to schedule a tooth bonding consultation.

-The Tooth Bonding Process
+The Teeth Bonding Process

 The treatment process begins when Dr. Reece removes a small portion of the tooth structure.
 This will ensure that the tooth bonding material properly adheres to the tooth, or teeth.
 In some cases, we will not need to remove any tooth enamel.
 He will match the color of the composite resin bonding material to your teeth to ensure natural-looking results.